Germaine de Staël: East European travels

 For de Staël, that was a vulgar and vicious theory.
 General Kutuzov sent her letters from the Battle of Tarutino; before the end of that year he succeeded, aided by the extreme weather, in chasing the Grande Armée out of Russia.

 After four months of travel, de Staël arrived in Sweden.
-In Stockholm, she began writing her "Ten Years' Exile", detailing her travels and encounters.
+In 1811, she began writing her "Ten Years' Exile", detailing her travels and encounters.
+She travelled to Stockholm the following year, and continued work there.
 She did not finish the manuscript and after eight months, she set out for England, without August Schlegel, who meanwhile had been appointed secretary to the Crown Prince Carl Johan, formerly French Marshal Jean Baptiste Bernadotte (She supported Bernadotte as the new ruler of France, as she hoped he would introduce a constitutional monarchy).
 In London she received a great welcome.
 She met Lord Byron, William Wilberforce, the abolitionist, and Sir Humphry Davy, the chemist and inventor.
 According to Byron, "She preached English politics to the first of our English Whig politicians ... preached politics no less to our Tory politicians the day after."
 In March 1814 she invited Wilberforce for dinner and devoted the remaining years of her life to the fight for the abolition of the slave trade.
 Her stay was severely marred by the death of her son Albert, who as a member of the Swedish army had fallen in a duel with a Cossack officer in Doberan as a result of a gambling dispute.
 In October John Murray published De l'Allemagne both in French and English translation, in which she reflected on nationalism and suggested a re-consideration of cultural rather than natural boundaries.
 In May 1814, after Louis XVIII had been crowned (Bourbon Restoration) she returned to Paris.
 She wrote her Considérations sur la révolution française, based on Part One of "Ten Years' Exile".
 Again her salon became a major attraction both for Parisians and foreigners.